Chinese tennis star Peng Shuai said she is safe in video call, says International Olympic Committee - KTVZ

 By Homero De la Fuente, CNN

-International Olympic Committee (IOC) president Thomas Bach held a video phone call with three-time Olympian Peng Shuai, the Olympics governing body announced on Sunday.
+International Olympic Committee president Thomas Bach held a video phone call with three-time Olympian Peng Shuai, the Olympics governing body announced on Sunday, amid a wave of global concern about Peng’s wellbeing and whereabouts.

-The two were accompanied on the video call by Chair of the Athletes’ Commission Emma Terho and IOC Member in China Li Lingwei.
-CNN was not given access to the video.
+The two were accompanied on the video call by a Chinese sports official, Li Lingwei, as well as the Chair of the Athletes’ Commission, Emma Terho.
+The IOC did not provide CNN access to the video.

+The video comes after Peng, one of China’s most recognizable sports stars, publicly accused former Vice Premier Zhang Gaoli of coercing her into sex at his home, according to screenshots of a since-deleted social media post dated November 2.

+She has not been directly seen in public since the accusation, prompting several fellow tennis players express worry on social media, using the hashtag #WhereIsPengShuai.

+Though Simon expressed relief at seeing Peng in these clips, he said his concerns remained.

+“It remains unclear if she is free and able to make decisions and take actions on her own, without coercion or external interference,” Simon said.
-“At the beginning of the 30-minute call, Peng Shuai thanked the IOC for its concern about her well-being,” according to the IOC statement.

-“She explained that she is safe and well, living at her home in Beijing, but would like to have her privacy respected at this time.
-That is why she prefers to spend her time with friends and family right now.
+According to the IOC statement about the 30-minute call, Peng thanked the committee for its concern about her well-being and insisted that she is “safe and well, living at her home in Beijing, but would like to have her privacy respected at this time.
+That is why she prefers to spend her time with friends and family right now.”

-“Nevertheless, she will continue to be involved in tennis, the sport she loves so much.”

 “I was relieved to see that Peng Shuai was doing fine, which was our main concern,” said Terho.
 “She appeared to be relaxed.
 I offered her our support and to stay in touch at any time of her convenience, which she obviously appreciated.”

-According to the IOC, Peng accepted an invitation to have dinner with Bach, Terho and Li once he arrives in Beijing in January ahead of the 2022 Winter Olympics.
+Also according to the IOC, Peng accepted an invitation to have dinner with Bach and Terho as well as Li — a former director and party secretary of Tennis Administration Center of General Administration of Sport of China — in January, ahead of the 2022 Winter Olympics.

 The-CNN-Wire